stefanspringer1/SwiftXML/README.md

 (The text `"Hello World"` could also be given as `XText("Hello World")`.
 The text will be converted in such an XML node automatically.)

-The content might be given as an array or an appropriate sequence:
+The content might be given as an array or an appropriate sequence (but consider the next section on document membership and links for this case):

 ```Swift
 let myElement = XElement("div") {